Presenter: Nicole Gerami, MA, CCC-SLP

-This course will discuss the importance of narrative competence, explain narrative types, and provide a short literature review of narrative difficulties with children with autism.
-It will present a method of structured narrative teaching to help children with autism comprehend and retell fictional and personal narratives (true stories).
+This course will discuss the importance of narrative competence, explain narrative types, and provide a short literature review of narrative difficulties with autistic children.
+It will present a method of structured narrative teaching to help children comprehend and retell fictional and personal narratives (true stories).

 Course is offered for 0.2 ASHA CEUs – 2 Contact Hours.

 Course Overview – Run Time: 2:00:40

 Course presenter is also author of the Narrative & Discourse Builder Tool (NBT) published by Northern Speech Services.
 Presenter will use the NBT in this presentation to illustrate story mapping.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "The presenter was a clear communicator.
 I enjoyed learning about a tool to improve telling narratives, including the steps of narrative development."
 S.C.
 (Jul.
 2023)

 "Narrative mapping was beneficial.
 I liked the video examples of narratives."
 D.G.
 (Jul.
 2023)

 "I liked the Story Mapping tool and videos showing its use.
 And the videos of therapy."
 E.H.
 (Jun.
 2023)

 "This course was very thorough and detailed.
 Learning more about how ASD kids produce narratives was beneficial."
 A.R.
 (May 2023)